 Keep in mind that in colder months, as the temperature drops, so does your tyre pressure8.
 So, if you haven’t inflated your tyres over the last few months, there is a chance they have less pressure than you think.

 Age is another critical factor when it comes to the health of your tyres.
 Tyres deteriorate naturally through exposure to heat, sunlight (Ultraviolet/UV), rain and general weathering.
 The process of the tyre degrading can depend on the amount of exposure and the severity of the weather.
 In everyday vehicles, tyres almost certainly will wear out before they degrade to such an extent they are unusable.
 Tyres more than 10 years old, including your spare tyres, should be replaced, even if they appear to be in good condition and above the legal tread wear limit of 1.6mm.
 Believe it or not, when a tyre has been in use, the effects of aging are lessened to a degree, so tyres that have been in storage should not be placed into use if more than six years old.
 So, remember to check the age of your tyres, and this can be found on the tyre sidewall, the serial number comprises of a four-digit code which refers to the tyre’s date of manufacture (the last two digits refer to the year of manufacture and the first two the week in that year e.g. 2017 is week 20 of 2017).
 Tyre aging increases the risk of tyre failure which may include a blow-out while being driven.

 It’s essential that your car is serviced as often as specified in your car manufacturer’s manual.
 A general recommendation is at least once every 12 months to ensure your car is in safe, working order.
 If you hold off on regular car servicing, instead of saving money, you will end up losing out in the long run if your car encounters damage or maintenance issues.
-However, to be prepared in the case of an unexpected breakdown, click here for guidance.
+However, if you do find yourself unexpectantly breaking down, we’ve got some tips on how to be prepared, ahead of time, click here.